Stocks slip, oil falls, U.S. dollar firmer

 "Expectations are for no change in the ECB’s current QE program - launched in March and currently scheduled to go through September 2016," CRT Capital analysts David Ader and Ian Lyngen wrote.
 "That said, sentiment has shifted in favor of an expansion of the program sometime within the next several months."

-The U.S. dollar was last 0.48 percent higher against the Mexican peso at 16.63 pesos and was 0.86 percent higher against the Brazilian real at 3.94 reals.
-The euro was last down 0.05 percent against the greenback at $1.13395 .
+The U.S. dollar was last 0.48 percent higher against the Mexican peso MXN= at 16.63 pesos and was 0.86 percent higher against the Brazilian real at 3.94 reals BRL=.
+The euro was last down 0.05 percent against the greenback at $1.13395 EUR=EBS.

 (Additional reporting by Jamie McGeever in London and Gertrude Chavez-Dreyfuss, Josephine Mason, Michael Connor, and Caroline Valetkevitch in New York; Editing by Clive McKeef)